RaSeHo/DBI/README.md

 * Add blend, like "die-Live2d-scum" does.
 * Add Smart-Bones, like Moho does, for overcome Godot4 limitation to blending Polygon2d.
 It may work.
 * Complete support for slot-only animations.
+* Sprite-usage instead of 4-point-poly.
+* Apply RemoteTransform2D to slots instead of 4-point-polys
 * Texture Atlases support.
 * Nested armatures(but it can be achieved manually now, just copy desired Armature and paste as child of nest-slot)
 * Fix vertex-oder for more accurate polygons(Mostly cosmetic change).